prof-lupin/console-draw/readme.md

 # Console Drawing Program

 A JavaScript program that lets the users draw a limited number of shapes/figures on their console by taking a pre-defined set of commands as input.
+The codebase follows the Factory pattern to resolve and sbstract the creation of the command objects.

 ### Rules

 ```
 Command 		Description

 C w h           Should create a new canvas of width w and height h.

 L x1 y1 x2 y2   Should create a new line from (x1,y1) to (x2,y2).
 Currently, only supports